WeMo, one of Taiwan’s biggest scooter-sharing platforms, gears up for international expansion – TechCrunch

 The black boxes enable WeMo to manage its fleet’s batteries, while providing data from rides, including traffic and road quality (for example, it detects when streets are bumpy) that can be shared with policymakers to improve transportation infrastructure.
 The black boxes also connect with WeMo’s user app, showing where scooters are available, unlocking them and sending alerts about traffic conditions.

 WeMo began working on its service in 2015, about a year before launching with an initial fleet of 200 vehicles.
-Before cofounding WeMo, Wu was a consultant at McKinsey and Company.
+Before co-founding WeMo, Wu was a consultant at McKinsey and Company.

 “I was going back to my background of being a strategy consultant and at the time, my co-founder and I decided we wanted to do something in Taiwan that was very different from how people had practiced business in the past, because there were a lot of different macro-trends changing the environment,” he said.